joedrago/node-crackers/README.md

 Requirements:
 -------------

-Uses external commands *unrar*, *unzip*, and (from ImageMagick) *convert* and *composite*.
+Uses external commands *unrar*, *unzip*, *tar*, *dwebp* (from webp), and (from ImageMagick) *convert* and *composite*.
 The tool will complain wildly if it cannot find these on your machine, and they should be built-in on Windows (no extra installation necessary).
+If you're missing any of these on OSX, I recommend installing via Homebrew.
+For linux, use your package manager (typically packages *imagemagick* and *webp*).

 Commandline Usage:
 ------------------